kubewarden/docs/docs/distributing-policies/custom-certificate-authorities.md

 [`spec` fields](/operator-manual/policy-servers/01-custom-cas.md).

 :::note

-The default behavior of `kwctl` and `policy-server` is to enforce HTTPS with trusted certificates matching the system CA store.
+The default behavior of `kwctl` and `policy-server` enforces HTTPS with trusted certificates matching the system CA store.
 You can interact with registries using untrusted certificates or even without TLS, by using the `insecure_sources` setting.
 Clearly, it's not for production environments.

 :::

 ## The `sources.yaml` file